FERPA Basics for Faculty/Instructional Staff

 Some Specific Issues for Faculty and Instructional Staff

-- POSTING GRADES: Since grades can never be directory information, it is generally inappropriate to post grades in a public setting.
-However, if the instructor posts grades in such a manner that only the instructor and the individual student know the posted grade (e.g., with a personal ID; however not any portion of a SSN or institutional Student ID Number), that is acceptable.
+- Posting Grades: Since grades can never be directory information, it is generally inappropriate to post grades in a public setting.
+However, if the instructor posts grades in such a manner that only the instructor and the individual student know the posted grade (e.g., with a personal ID; however not any portion of an SSN or institutional Student ID Number), that is acceptable.
 It is recommended that such a posted list not be in the same order as the class roster or in alphabetical order.

 - Course Web Sites: In this age of increasing technology, many courses are supported by class Web sites and/or discussion groups.
 Only directory information can be available to the general public and other class members, so it is recommended that such Web sites have a security layer such that only class members and instructors can access appropriate information.